nmshd/documentation/_docs_use-cases/use-case-transport-load-relationshiptemplate-created-by-others.md

 ## Parameters

-There are three different options to use this use-case, depending on the actual information received by the peer:
+There are three different options to use this use case, depending on the actual information received by the peer:

 - by knowing an `id` and the `secretKey` of the peer's RelationshipTemplate (RelationshipTemplateReference)
   - `id` of the RelationshipTemplate